dwrobel/flatcam/README.md

 - added key shortcuts and toolbar icons for the new tools: Align Object Tool (ALT+A) and Extract Drills (ALT+I)
 - added new functionality (key shortcut SHIFT+J) to locate the corners of the bounding box (and center) in a selected object
+- modified the NCC Tool GUI to prepare for accepting a tool from a tool database
+- started to modify the Paint Tool to be similar to NCC Tool and to accept a tool from a database

 14.01.2020